-Does your resume simply relate the basics – where you’ve worked and what you were responsible for?
-That’s not the story recruiters, HR professionals, and hiring managers want to read.
+What does yours say about you?
+Does yours simply relate where you’ve worked or what you were responsible for?
+That’s not the story recruiters, HR professionals, & hiring managers really want to read about you.

-What they want to read is the “brand” story that underlies and drives your career achievements to date:
+The story they want to read is the “back” story that underlies & drives your career history to date:

-These are the elements you resume must showcase.
-Of course, your resume is not only a career storytelling tool – it’s a sales tool, too, so it also has to promote you while laying the groundwork for your interview performance and salary negotiations.
-And, when you consider how little time a human will spend reading your resume (a whopping 25-30 seconds max), you’ll soon realize this document has to convey all of details succinctly and artfully.
+Of course, your resume is not only a career story telling tool – it’s a sales tool, too – so it also has to promote your brand, your history of achievements, & your complement of skills, qualities, & traits while laying the groundwork for your interview performance & paving the way for effective salary negotiations.
+And when you consider how little time a human being actually spends reading your resume (a whopping 25-30 seconds) it has to do all of this succinctly, clearly, & artfully.